09 August 2017

-- Women giving birth were predominantly European, aged 25–34 years, residing in more deprived neighbourhoods, and had had at least one previous birth.
+- Women giving birth were predominantly European, aged 25–34 years, residing in more deprived neighbourhoods, and had given birth at least once before.

 - Most women received primary maternity care from a midwife Lead Maternity Carer.

-- Two of every three women registered with a Lead Maternity Carer did so within their first trimester of pregnancy; an increase from 2008 where half registered within the first trimester.
+- Two of every three women registered with a Lead Maternity Carer did so within their first trimester of pregnancy; an increase from 2008 when half registered within the first trimester.

 - Most women gave birth at a secondary or tertiary maternity facility.

-- Home births were more common among women in their 40s, Māori women, and European women.
+- Home births were more common among Māori and European women.

 - Elective caesarean section rates have increased.

-- One in every three women giving birth had a spontaneous vaginal birth without having an induced or augmented labour, an epidural or an episiotomy.
+- One in every three women giving birth had a normal birth.

-- There was little change in average birthweight.
+- Compared to previous years, there was little change in average birthweight.

 - Median gestation at birth was 39 weeks.